 About 600 figures dressed in medieval costumes, horses, armed knights, flag-wavers, jogglers and fire-breathers, ladies and gentlemen, provide the setting for this game of chess representing the challenge between Rinaldo d'Angarano and Vieri da Vallonara.
 Marostica was an ally of Venice at the time.
 Two knights, Rinaldo d'Angarano and Vieri da Vallonara, both fell in love with the beautiful Lionora, daughter to the governor of Marostica, and they challenged one another in a duel for her love.
 The governor, who did not want to antagonize either of them, decided that he would give his daughter in marriage to the winner of "the noble game of chess", which had to be held with living pieces in the parade ground.
 The loser would in any case tie to the governor's family by marrying Oldrada, Lionora's governor sister.

 In memory of this event, the Living Chess Game is played in the splendid Piazza Castello, the castle square, every two years in September in Marostica.
 As no witness was left to reproduce the original moves of the two contenders, the decision was made to take two classical chess games as reference, the Immortal game and the Evergreen game.

-Tickets bougth for 2020 remain valid for the next year.
+Tickets bougth for 2020 and 2021 remain valid for the next year.